 Sources are not mentioned/ no APA

-Multiple replies beyond two to peers in each DQ thread
+Multiple replies beyond two or more to peers

 Replies demonstrate critical thinking, application examples, and contribute substance

 to discussion dialogue.
 Posts are made over several different days.